One dead and dozens fall sick after eating contaminated carrots

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-One person has died and almost forty have become sick with E coli after eating fresh carrots sold in major food retailers across the US.
+One person has died and almost 40 have become sick with E. coli after eating fresh carrots sold in major food retailers across the nation.

 The vegetables were sold by Walmart, Target, Kroger, Whole Foods and Trader Joe’s, among others carrots under a variety of brand names across 18 states.

-The US Centers for Disease Control and Prevention (CDC) said on Sunday that the infections are linked to whole-bagged carrots and baby carrots sold by Grimmway Farms in California.
+The Centers for Disease Control and Prevention said on Sunday that the infections are linked to whole-bagged carrots and baby carrots sold by Grimmway Farms in California.

 The carrots are unlikely to still be on store shelves, the CDC said, but may still be in homes and should be thrown away.

-The US Food and Drug Administration said on Saturday that Grimmway Farms had issued a voluntary recall of the carrots, which were also shipped to stores in Canada and Puerto Rico.
+The Food and Drug Administration said on Saturday that Grimmway Farms had issued a voluntary recall of the carrots, which were also shipped to stores in Canada and Puerto Rico.
+According to media reports, the previously family-owned company was sold to private equity firm Teays River Investments in 2020.

 The recalled whole carrots had best-if-used-by dates ranging from August 14 through October 23.
 The recalled baby carrots had dates from September 11 through November 12.

-Grimmway, based in Bakersfield, California, said in a Saturday press release that the company is reviewing its growing, harvesting and processing practices and that it is working with suppliers and health authorities on the matter.
+Grimmway, based in Bakersfield, California, said the company is reviewing its growing, harvesting and processing practices and that it is working with suppliers and health authorities on the matter.

-According to media reports, the previously family-owned company was sold to private equity firm Teays River Investments in 2020.

 The McDonald’s outbreak is caused by E coli O157:H7, which produces a toxin that causes dangerous diarrhea and can lead to kidney failure and other serious problems, according to the CDC.